ryik5/BookLibraryManager/README.md

-# The Book library plugin
+# The Book library management plugin